List of television stations in Nigeria

-The first terrestrial television broadcast signals in Africa occurred on Saturday October 31, 1959 and belonged to the Western Nigeria Television Service (WNTS).
+The first terrestrial television broadcast signals in Nigeria occurred on Saturday October 31, 1959 and belonged to the Western Nigeria Television Service (WNTS).
 Nigeria was one of the first countries to introduce television broadcasting in Africa.
 Nigeria also has the largest terrestrial television network in Africa which is the Nigerian Television Authority (with over 96 stations scattered around the country).
 As of 2010, 40% of Nigerian population had television in their homes.

 This is a list of television stations based in Nigeria.